 Each walk will be repeated to ensure as many members as possible can participate.
-Whenever possible the group leader will have received Emergency First Aid training.

 Members who feel confident enough are encouraged to devise and lead walks.
 They will be fully supported by the Group Convener and other members of the Group in the planning and execution.

 Bookings are accepted only from CEDU3A members who are already members of the Longer Walkers Group.
 Regrettably, because of the restrictions imposed upon us by COVID-19, the Group is currently not open to new members.